justUmen/ComfyUI-BjornulfNodes/README.md

 - **v0.10**: Add a new node : Loop (All Lines from input) - Iterate over all lines from an input text.
 - **v0.11**: Add a new node : Text with random Seed - Generate a random seed, along with text.
 - **v0.12**: Combine images : Add option to move vertically and horizontally. (from -50% to 150%)
+- **v0.13**: Add a new node: Load image with transparency (alpha) - Load an image with transparency.

 # 📝 Nodes descriptions